 St Columbkille’s Church, McElhone Street, Woolloomooloo.

 DUE TO THE EASING OF COVID-19 RESTRICTIONS, THE SUNDAY 9AM MASS AT ST COLUMBKILLE’S HAS RESUMED.
-ATTENDANCE AT MASS IS LIMITED TO THE FIRST 50 PEOPLE.
 ATTENDEES ARE STILL REQUIRED TO FOLLOW SOCIAL DISTANCING GUIDELINES ACCORDINGLY.

 Mass is celebrated weekly at St Columbkille’s on Sundays at 9.00am.

 The foundation stone of St Columbkille’s was laid on Sunday 24th May 1885 by Cardinal Moran.

 The church was designed by Sheerin and Hennessy, architects.
 It was blessed and opened on Sunday 15th August 1886 by the Cardinal.
 An outstanding internal feature of the church is the splendid marble altar, presented by Mrs Hughes of Elizabeth Bay.

 St Columbkille’s originally functioned as a church-school, the school during the week being staffed by the Sisters of Charity, and Mass being celebrated on Sundays by one of the Cathedral priests.
 Woolloomooloo has never had a separate Parish: St Columbkille’s is a “chapel of ease” in the Cathedral Parish.

 (02) 9220 0400